xxkhione/csc260-final/README.md

 The primary objective of the project is to demonstrate an understanding of the concepts taught in the course by creating a functional application.

-I will be adding new functionality to this project, including microservices, and, if time allows, fixing common problems with using built-in identities by utilizing a third-party service instead.
+I will be adding new functionality to this project, including microservices, and, if time allows, implementing Dockerization for faster/easier deployment.